 I have been spanked and slapped throughout my life.
 Hell, I still get slapped by my mother after I talk back to her.
 Looking back, there were instances where I deserved it since I was being bratty and wanted things my way.
 I don’t blame my parents for spanking because they too were spanked.

 Back in the past, it was accepted to spank or slap your kid when they were being disrespectful.
 My relatives and some of my friends growing up were whipped if their behavior was out of shape.

-Another study, says that spanking may not have negative factors if its a cultural normative.
-For example, in black families (or any minority family in general), there is an emphasis of respecting the elders and the value of physical discipline to enforce that value.
+Another study, says that spanking may not have negative factors if it’s a cultural normative.
+For example, in black families (or any minority family in general), there is an emphasis on respecting the elders and the value of physical discipline to enforce that value.

 Now the question comes in if spanking is considered child abuse?
 Some people say any type of hitting is child abuse.
 Others say spanking is fine only if it doesn’t level up to a beating.